TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/rdplistenermisconfig-internal-css.md

 # RDP-TCP listener is misconfigured
 <!--issueDescription-->
-RDP-TCP listener is misconfigured impacting RDP connectivity to the VM.
+We have investigated and identified that the RDP-TCP listener is misconfigured impacting RDP connectivity to the VM.
 Reconfigure the listener via serial console or other remote management options described below to regain RDP connectivity
 <!--/issueDescription-->

 ## **Recommended Steps**